 The safety of pupils when they are asked to work online is of paramount importance.
 The same principles as set out our staff code of conduct must be applied to all online teaching.
-All staff should ensure that they have read the staff code of conduct, associated safer working practice guidance and DfE guidance 'Safeguarding and remote education during coronavirus (COVID-19)' and are clear about the acceptable use of technologies, staff pupil/student relationships and communication including the use of social media.
+All staff should ensure that they have read the staff code of conduct, associated safer working practice guidance and are clear about the acceptable use of technologies, staff pupil/student relationships and communication including the use of social media.